Liquidations: DeFi on a Knife-edge: Analysis

 Given the high increase in the number of total funds borrowed and supplied, as well as the decrease in liquidity relative to total borrows, we seek to identify and quantify any changes in liquidation risk on Compound since the launch of \coin{COMP}. \autoref{fig:liquidatability} shows the total USD value of collateral on Compound and how close collateral amounts are from liquidation.
 In addition to the substantial increase in the total value of collateral on Compound since the launch of \coin{COMP}, the risk-seeking behavior of users has also changed.
 This can be seen by examining collateral to borrow ratios, where since beginning of July,~2020, a total of approximately 350m to 600m USD worth of collateral has been within a 5\% price range of becoming liquidable.
 However, it should be noted that the likelihood of the amount of this collateral becoming liquidable highly depends on the price volatility of the collateral asset.

 In order to examine how liquidation risk differs across markets, we measure for the largest market on Compound, namely \coin{DAI}, the sensitivity of collateral becoming liquidable given a decrease in the price of \coin{DAI}. \autoref{fig:price-sensitivity} shows the amount of aggregate collateral liquidable at the historic price, as well as at a~3\% and~5\% decrease relative to the historic price for \coin{DAI}.
 We mark the date on which the \coin{COMP} governance token launched with a dashed line.
-It can be seen that since the launch of \coin{COMP},~3\% and~5\% price decreases would have resulted in a substantially higher amount of liquidable collateral.
+It can be seen that since the launch of \coin{COMP},~3\% and~5\% price decreases of \coin{DAI} relative to its peg USD would have resulted in a substantially higher amount of liquidable collateral.
 In particular, a~3\% decrease would have turned collateral worth in excess of~10 million USD liquidable.